TheChenGroup/DFT-embedding-potential-en/README.md

 # DFT Embedded Potential Construction

-By Chen Yilin
+This repository contains the codebase for the paper [Multiconfigurational nature of electron correlation within nitrogen vacancy centers in diamond](https://doi.org/10.1103/PhysRevB.108.045111).
+If you use this code in your work, please [cite our paper](CITATION.bib).

 > [!Note]
 > This document is converted from [Instruction_DFT_Embedded_Potential_Construction_English.docx](Instruction_DFT_Embedded_Potential_Construction_English.docx).
 Please check the original document if the format goes wrong here.

+## Usage

-## Replace the corresponding files in PySCF (Be sure to backup the original files before replacing)
+### Replace the corresponding files in PySCF (Be sure to backup the original files before replacing)

 - Replace hf.py, uhf.py, rohf.py in the pyscf/scf/ path with the files
 from step 0 folder.